vinhgithub83/DataProVe/README.md

             python "<replace_with_path_to_file>\DataProVe-v0.9.3.pyc"

-Note: Virustotal found DataProVe-v0.9.2.pyc clean by 61 scan engines: https://www.virustotal.com/gui/file/53752afdc64a280cc6ff01c5d485cd17f9708b0ae8bcfb3d7af188c18931ea5d/detection)
+Note: Virustotal found DataProVe-v0.9.3.pyc clean by 58 scan engines: https://www.virustotal.com/gui/file/db7142bc110cc4418cfc5b3578f5ac8c36109ec768af784fee790fe5ec910cb9/detection)

 - <b> DataProVe-v0.9.3.exe </b>: Just double click on the file to run it.
 You might be asked in Windows if you really want to run/trust the .exe file (as it is not digitally signed and shown as unknown publisher).
-The app contains no malicious code, so it's safe to run (60 antivirus scan engines found it safe, including BitDefender, Kaspersky, Sophos AV, McAfee).
+The app contains no malicious code, so it's safe to run (59 antivirus scan engines found it safe, including BitDefender, Kaspersky, Sophos AV, McAfee, Microsoft).

 <h2> Policy and Architecture Files Used in the Manual: </h2>
-The template policy (.pol) and architecture (.arch) files can be found in the zip called <i>“Pol and arch files used in the manual v0.9.1.zip”</i>, just open them in the app and try.
+The template policy (.pol) and architecture (.arch) files can be found in the zip called <i>“Pol and arch files used in the manual v0.9.3.zip”</i>, just open them in the app and try.

 <h2> Demo Videos: </h2>
 To watch demo videos about DataProVe, please visit the following site: https://sites.google.com/view/dataprove/demo-videos

 <h2> Versions: </h2>
-The latest version is: DataProVe-v0.9.3.
+The <b>latest version</b> is: DataProVe-v0.9.3.
 - Fixed the save and open policy and architecture functionalities in version 0.9.

 <h2> Updates: </h2>